 - Foods that are required to be kept hot/ cold, and that utilize proper temperature maintenance, can not be served for more than 4 hours.

-- At the end of these time windows, your food is no longer safe for consumption.
+- At the end of these time windows for hot/cold foods, your food is no longer safe for consumption.
 Please dispose of it appropriately.

 - Foods that are liquid (or that have melted to liquid) should be either taken with you or disposed of in the specialized service disposal.
 This can be accessed by asking the info desk for help.

 Food can be serviced or given away with the request of a donation.
 Donations are just that, donations.
 Donations can be for the suggested amount or for more if the student chooses.
 This donation should not be confused with a food sale.
 Please ensure that all advertisements and signage identifies your suggested donations and not “sale” prices.
 Terms like “Food Sale” are not applicable because this is a service of food for suggested donation, not a sale.

 For questions related to the Student Organization Food Usage Guidelines, please contact email@example.com.